truthcoin/www.truthcoin.info/_posts/2016-03-08-scaling-security.md

 ### Combined

-My hypothetical "safe only system" had a security margin of just a few dollars.
+My hypothetical "safe only system" had a security margin ceiling of just a few dollars.

-A trusted 3rd party setup (ie, a "centralized" setup) has, I believe, a security margin of about $200 million\* dollars.
+A trusted 3rd party setup (ie, a "centralized" setup) has, I believe, a security margin ceiling of about $200 million\* dollars.

 This may explain why ultra-valuable systems like "the stock market" or "the military" have *resisted* full computerization for so long.
 Our leaders foresee the security failures: Russia or China can bribe one or two key people (and these people escape, happily, to a beach somewhere) and foreign governments can hack right into the President's iPhone.
 The prospect of governments (or rich individuals), wreaking havoc on the stock market / military / basic utilities, is outright unacceptable.
 Hence, these systems remain -wisely- "low tech".